Olympic Stadium (Montreal): Continuing problems

 In 1999, a 350 m2 portion of the roof collapsed on January 18, dumping ice and snow on workers that were setting up for the annual Montreal Auto Show.
-The auto show and a boat show the following month were canceled, and the auto show left the venue for good (since then, the Montreal Auto Show has usually been held at the Palais des congrès de Montréal).
+The auto show and a boat show the following month were cancelled, and the auto show left the venue for good (since then, the Montreal Auto Show has usually been held at the Palais des congrès de Montréal).
 Repaired once again, the roof was modified to better withstand winter conditions: the OIB installed a network of pipes to circulate heated water under the roof to allow for snow melting.
 Despite these corrective measures, the stadium floor remained closed from December to March.

 Birdair, the fabric provider and designer of the roof, was later sued for the roof failure.
 The installer of the roof, Danny's Construction, having suffered tremendous cost overruns along with its subcontractor Montacier, due to changes in the plans and specifications and delays, was terminated during the construction, and Birdair completed the project.
 Danny's Construction sued Birdair in 1999.
 In February 2010, after a lengthy trial, the Quebec Superior Court awarded a judgement in favour of Danny's Construction and dismissed Birdair's countersuit.

 The stadium's condition suffered considerably in the early 21st century.
 During the Expos' final years in Montreal, it was coated with grime, and much of the concrete was chipped, stained, and soiled.